 Long form recommendation for Proteoforms: The ProteoformDb=true key-value pair

 Specific proteoforms can be described in PEFF entries.
 When ProteoformDb=true is specified, structural annotations such as PTMs, sequence variations and maturation events are all to be considered as mandatory.
 The key-value pair ProteoformDb=true covers this use-case: If this key-value pair is provided in a sequence database description block, it indicates that the encoded proteins are to be considered as specific proteoforms.
 If structural annotations such as ModRes, ModResUnimod, ModResPsi, VariantSimple, VariantComplex, are provided in an entry, they all MUST be applied to the sequence, and not optionally applied.
 If a software package is not able to support this scenario, it SHOULD report to the user that the database has ProteoformDb=true, which is not supported.
+The Proforma notation [LEDUC] for annotating proteoforms has recently been proposed.
+Proforma uses a different style of notation that embeds the annotations into the sequence.
+For various reasons, the ProForma notation was not found ideal for a FASTA-replacement file format, but is still useful for other applications.
+Conversion from the PEFF format to the ProForma notation is relatively straightforward, although information about sequence variations and disulfide bonds would be lost when translating from PEFF to Proforma.
+Translation from ProForma to PEFF can occur without loss of information.

 Annotation identifiers enabling compact form recommendation for Proteoforms: The HasAnnotationIdentifiers=true key-value pair

 Specifying proteoforms with ProteoformDB=true as described in the previous section is precise but can be highly repetitive, potentially leading to enormous files.
 A far more compact form is supported via annotation identifiers and references.
-In this scenario, each annotation (PTM or sequence variant or other kind of annotation) is prefixed with a non-negative consecutive integer identifier unique within each protein entry.
-This enables additional keywords to support references to combinations of annotations.
-When a database in a PEFF file uses this advanced feature, the HasAnnotationIdentifiers=true flag must be set.
+In this form, each annotation (PTM or sequence variant or other kind of annotation) MAY be prefixed with a non-negative consecutive integer identifier (0,1,2,3,…) unique within each protein entry.
+This enables additional keywords to encode references to previous or combinations of previous annotations.
+For example, the \DisulfideBond keyword MUST refer to two previous \ModResPsi entries describing the PTM, e.g. \DisulfideBond=(15:1,2|between chains).
+In this example, the bond is between \ModResPsi entries with identifiers 1 and 2.
+The disulfide bond itself receives an identifier of 15 in this example, and may be referred to later as part of a \Proteoform definition.
+See Figure 2 for a simplified depiction of how \ModResPsi, \DisulfideBond, and \Proteoform can inter-reference each other.

+When a database in a PEFF file uses this advanced feature, the HasAnnotationIdentifiers=true flag must be set in the database header.
 If a software package is not able to support this scenario, it SHOULD report to the user that the database has HasAnnotationIdentifiers=true, which is not supported.
+Note that in one PEFF file, one database MAY be supporting HasAnnotationIdentifiers=true while another database is not.

+Figure 2.
+Simplified depiction of how annotation identifiers can be referenced by other annotations to link them, such as for disulfide bonds and for proteoform definitions.

-The following example shows how annotation identifiers can encode multiple proteoforms of insulin:
+The following more extensive example shows how annotation identifiers can encode 11 different proteoforms of insulin: